The Adventures of Tintin (film): Release

 The film's first press-screening was held in Belgium on 10 October 2011.
-The world première was held in Brussels, Belgium on 22 October 2011—attended by Princess Astrid and her younger daughters, Princess Luisa Maria and Princess Laetitia Maria, with the Paris première later the same day.
+The world première was held in Brussels on 22 October 2011—attended by Princess Astrid and her younger daughters, Princess Luisa Maria and Princess Laetitia Maria, with the Paris première later the same day.
 Sony later released the film during late October and early November 2011 in Europe, Latin America and India.
 The film was released in Quebec on 9 December.
 Paramount distributed the film in Asia, New Zealand, United Kingdom, and all other English-speaking territories.
 They released the film in the United States on 21 December.

 A video game entitled The Adventures of Tintin: The Secret of the Unicorn, developed by game developer Ubisoft, was released to coincide with the release date of the film.
 Gameloft released a game for mobile devices to coincide with the film's European launch.

 On 13 March 2012, Paramount Home Entertainment released The Adventures of Tintin on DVD and Blu-ray.
 Both formats of the film were also released as combo packs, with each pack including 11 behind-the-scenes featurettes.
 During its first week, The Adventures of Tintin Blu-ray was the number-one-selling HD movie after selling 504,000 units and generating $11.09 million in sales.
 The film was also the second-highest-selling home media seller during its first week, with 50% of its profits coming from its Blu-ray market.